Azure/Industrial-IoT/docs/opc-publisher/commandline.md

 The following OPC Publisher configuration can be applied by Command Line Interface (CLI) options or as environment variable settings.

-CamcelCase options can also typically be provided using enviornment variables.
+CamelCase options can also be provided using environment variables.
 When both environment variable and CLI argument are provided, the command line option will override the environment variable.

 ```text